|Title||Start Date & Time||End Date & Time|

 Typically within 4 hours depending on the length of the course.
 Downloadable content may take more time to process.

-Access to the recorded course lecture is through Desire2Learn (D2L) and is available the first day of classes until the last day of final exams for the semester.
+Access to the recorded course lecture is through Canvas or Desire2Learn (D2L) and is available the first day of classes until Canvas or D2L access closes, which is usually three weeks after the last day of final exams.
 Main campus lectures are recorded live and made available to students to view through streaming within four hours after recording (with the exception of a few courses).

 If you would like to keep the recorded course lectures, be sure to download the video recordings to your computer by the last day of final exams for the semester.
 A fee will be charged for access to the recorded lectures after the semester ends.
 Please refer to the following rate information page.